Las Lajas, Panama

 When we asked people living in Las Lajas what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Las Lajas is generally relaxed and peaceful.
 The town is known for its beautiful beaches, warm weather, and friendly locals, making it an ideal place for those looking to escape the hustle and bustle of city life.
 The cost of living is relatively low, with affordable housing and food options.
 The community of expats and digital nomads is small but growing, providing opportunities for networking and socializing.
 The local culture is welcoming and inclusive, and many locals speak English, making it easier for foreigners to integrate.
 The internet connectivity in Las Lajas is generally good, making it suitable for digital nomads.
 There are also several cafes and restaurants that offer free Wi-Fi, providing comfortable spaces for remote work.
 Outdoor activities such as surfing, hiking, and bird watching are popular pastimes, offering a great way to unwind after work.
 The town is also close to several national parks and reserves, providing ample opportunities for weekend trips and adventures.
 Despite its many advantages, life in Las Lajas can also be challenging for expats and digital nomads.
 The town is relatively remote, and access to certain amenities such as high-quality healthcare and international cuisine can be limited.
 Additionally, while the pace of life is slower, it may take some time for newcomers to adjust to the laid-back lifestyle.
-Overall, Las Lajas offers a unique blend of natural beauty, tranquility, and affordability, making it an attractive destination for expats and digital nomads seeking a slower pace of life and a close-knit community," wrote one member in Las Lajas.
+Overall, Las Lajas offers a unique blend of natural beauty, tranquility, and affordability, making it an attractive destination for expats and digital nomads seeking a slower pace of life and a close-knit community," said one expat in Las Lajas.

 What do expats in Las Lajas appreciate most about the local culture?